brunoric/phpdoc-phpcs-sniffs/README.md

 # PHPDoc-for-PHPCS-PHPCBF
-Based on Squiz without some their stuff
+Based on Squiz without some their stuff and new feature for PHPCBF

 ##Installing
-After the install of PHPCS/PHPCBF place on /usr/share/php/PHP/CodeSniffer/ and load the content of this repo ina folder called PHPDoc.
+After the install of PHPCS/PHPCBF place on /usr/share/php/PHP/CodeSniffer/ and load the content of this repo in a folder called PHPDoc.

 ##How to use
 I use two bash alias for fast use: